-All this combined means that trips to Gran Canaria are a great treat for kayakers, families and sports enthusiasts alike.
+These facilities combined with the microclimates of Gran Canaria mean it’s a treat for kayakers, families and sports enthusiasts alike.
 The tolerant locals make the atmosphere all the more pleasant, with cosmopolitan towns enjoying a friendly, vibrant nightlife.

 There truly is something for everyone to do.
 With near-guaranteed sunshine, great year-round water temperature, beautiful beaches and an astonishing variety of places to explore, it’s an excellent kayaking holidays destination.

-Now that autumn has taken its cold hold in England, there are lots of cheap holidays to be had in the still warm climates of Europe.
-Holidays in Spain and particularly holidays to Gran Canaria are a superb option for those looking for a quick but slightly more exotic watersports getaway.
+There are still cheap holidays to be had in the Canary Islands, particularly outside the peak season.
+Gran Canaria is a superb option for those looking for a quick but slightly more exotic watersports getaway.